OasisLMF/GenerateDocs/src/sections/OED.rst

 This file is always required when modelling for insured (or gross) losses.

-An account may contain multiple policies and typically, each row will represent one policy.
+An account may contain multiple policies and typically each row will represent one policy.
 However, for cases with policy level financial structures that vary by peril or where a policy contains multiple special conditions, one policy may have multiple rows in the account file.